meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 You must must grant the meshcloud Service Principal this level access to all [management groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/) used in [Landing Zones](./meshstack.azure.landing-zones.md).

 In Azure Portal, navigate to the "Management Groups" blade, then click on the "Details" link of the management group you want to give access to.
-Select "Access Control (IAM)" from the menu and create a Role assignment of the custom IAM role created above for the [replicator Service Principal](#replicator).
+Select "Access Control (IAM)" from the menu and create a role assignment of the custom IAM role created above for the [replicator Service Principal](#replicator).

 > Access to the Management Groups may require the "Global Administrator" role with [elevated access](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin).
 In case you're not able to see all management groups after elevating access, try signing out and back in to Azure Portal.